angelozerr/tern-browser-extension/README.md

 ## Use tern inside HTML

 Use tern inside HTML.
 The plugin extracts JavaScript code from scripts elements before creating the acorn AST.
+The plugin also resolves script tags with the `src` attribute and [HTML Imports](https://w3c.github.io/webcomponents/spec/imports/).

 ## Element ID